 Most states have their own environmental regulations and the federal government also has minimum guidelines and regulations it enforces through the Environmental Protection Agency (EPA).
 This results in safer working conditions for workers and reduced environmental impacts.

 In 2011, China overtook the United States as the world's largest manufacturing nation.
-To this day, China has maintained its 13-year status as the United States' largest trading partner.
+To this day, China has maintained its 13-year record as the United States' largest trading partner.
 With $452 Billion China-made goods imported into the US in 2019 alone, it's important to consider what type of environmental regulations Chinese manufacturers are held to.
 These current regulations put China about 50 years behind the US.

 All of our bedding and bath goods are crafted 100% in the USA from Seed-to-Stitch®.
 This means we are able to support small towns, communities and hard-working Americans at every step.
 When we began A50 in 2015, we made it a priority to minimize chemicals in our production process - creating healthier products for our customers and limiting the impact of our manufacturing on the environment.
 We use biodegradable materials for our shipping boxes and recyclable mailing sleeves.
 We also repurpose or donate the majority of our returns to encourage renewal and reuse, and prevent them from ending up in landfills.